Table of Contents

 Activate on Individual Posts & Pages

-Make sure that show the table of content on all posts and pages options are not active.
+Make sure the Show table of contents on all posts and pages options are not active.

 Create a new Internal tag from the admin Tags page and set the Name to: #table-of-content